dimonge/CarND-LaneLines-P1/finding-lane-lines-on-the-road.md

 Hough transform function is applied to the images to draw the hough lines.

+[hough line]: ./images_with_lanes_lines_before_extrapolation/output_whiteCarLaneSwitch.jpg

+To extrapolate to line segments, we separate the lines into groups of positive and negative gradient, then taking the average of the intercept and gradient value.
+Then we get the lanes lines from the output.
 [hough line]: ./result/output_whiteCarLaneSwitch.jpg

-To extrapolate to line segments,

-###2.
-Identify potential shortcomings with your current pipeline
+### Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+After testing the pipeline on the optional challenge videos, the extrapolated line segments couldn't detect the line when the car was in the curve.

-###3.
-Suggest possible improvements to your pipeline
+### Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+Improving the hough transform function to better work with various kind of the images.